iCliniq Logo

 • Aggravated pain due to changes in playing surface, sports equipment, or activity intensity.

-If the aforementioned symptoms persist and aggravate, as well as not being managed by massage, therapy, or medication, a specialist consultation to diagnose the condition is highly recommended.
+If the aforementioned symptoms persist and aggravate, and they are not being managed by massage, therapy, or medication, a specialist consultation to diagnose the condition is highly recommended.

 What Is the Diagnosis of Patellofemoral Pain Syndrome Based Upon?

-What Are the Nonsurgical Treatment Modalities for Patellofemoral Pain Syndrome?
+What Are the Nonsurgical Treatment Modifications for Patellofemoral Pain Syndrome?

-The treatment typically does not involve surgery, and the therapy is determined by the extent and severity of the symptoms.
+The treatment typically does not involve surgery, and the extent and severity of the symptoms determine the therapy.
 The RICE protocol, which is described as the first line of treatment, is as follows;

 • Rest: Applying weight to the knee joint must be avoided.

-• Ice: Application of ice packs for several minutes a day.
+• Ice: Apply ice packs for several minutes a day.
 Direct skin contact should be avoided.

 • Compression: An elastic bandage wrapped snugly around the affected area may be useful.
-Care must be taken to prevent obstructing blood flow to the area, though.
-It must also be noted to make sure that the bandage does not aggravate the pain.
+However, care must be taken to prevent blood flow from obstructing the area.
+It must also be noted to ensure the bandage does not aggravate the pain.

 • Elevation: The affected knee should be elevated and raised above the level of the patient’s heart.